JesseChin/CUSP/README.md

 The `docs` folder will contain any extra documentation as the project develops.
 For example, `gcs_test_msg.PNG` and `gcs_test_msg1.PNG` show that `mavlink_test.py` is functional.

 The `sim` folder contains all our files to help simualte a flight controller in flight so we do not need to actually fly a drone to develop new featues.
+Does not require running on hardware, can be fully simulated directly on a development machine.
 [This README](sim/README.md) contains much more info.

+The `pi_sim` folder contains a mocked implementation of the GPS module and supports SITL running directly on the Pi for simulating a flight without actually flying the drone.
+The camera capturing mode here is fully implemented.
+This is where most of our development occurs.

+### Persistent State

+Camera capturing configuration parameters are stored in `$HOME/Web_App/form_data.json`.
+This json file contains the parameters for target altitude, target altitude tolerance, capturing mode (trigger, overlap, PWM), and output modes (JPEG, TIFF).
+Upon startup of the main application (`main.py`), this json is read.
+In the event of power loss, the camera configuration data is still held.

+Images are saved into the `$HOME/images/` directory.
+Images are saved in the format YYYY_MM_DD_HH_MM_SS_{RGB, IR}.
+Currently, we are saving the IR images in RAW format for further radiometric processing.

 ---
 ## Setup